apache/trafficcontrol/docs/source/development/api_guidelines.rst

 This is also the proper response status code when the conditions of a request cannot be met, e.g. when a client submits a PATCH request for a resource with an :mailheader:`If-Match` header that does not match the stored object's :mailheader:`ETag`.

-The request body MUST indicate what the conflict is that prevented the request from being fulfilled via one or more ``error``-level alerts.
+The response body MUST indicate what the conflict is that prevented the request from being fulfilled via one or more ``error``-level alerts.

 500 Internal Server Error
 -------------------------